medieval music notation

 Study the different genres, manuscripts and theoretical treatises that record the theory and practice of Modal Notation

-Apply the precepts of modal notation to actual polyphonic compositions of the era
+Apply the precepts of Modal Notation to actual polyphonic compositions of the era

 Transcribe polyphonic pieces of the repertoire